 To that end, I’ve compiled a short list of 13 of the most common digital marketing words.
 Hopefully it helps you make sense about what the marketing experts are telling you.

-Follow/No Follow – Whether or not search engines will follow a backlink to your website, boosting your rankings.
+Whether or not search engines will follow a backlink to your website, thus boosting your rankings.

-SERPS – search engine results pages.
-Where the results for a search show up.
+Search engine results pages.
+This is where the results for a search show up.
 Ranking higher on a SERP means that you show further up on the results page.